Back to all posts

 NeighborhoodBest fitMain advantageMain caution

-NarvarteCouples who need space, quiet, routine, and valueBetter 2BR logic, calmer residential rhythm, practical errandsLess cafe and nightlife density than Roma/Condesa
+NarvarteCouples who need space, quiet, routine, and valueBetter 2BR logic, practical errands, calmer residential rhythmLess cafe and nightlife density than Roma or Condesa

 Roma NorteCouples who want social energy and backup workspacesCafes, coworking, restaurants, walkabilityBusy blocks can punish sleep and calls

-Roma SurCouples who want Roma access with softer nightsCalmer than Roma Norte while still centralFewer immediate backup workspaces
+Roma SurCouples who want Roma access with calmer nightsSofter residential texture while still centralFewer immediate backup workspaces than Roma Norte

-CondesaCouples who prioritize parks and walkingOutdoor breaks, cafes, softer lifestyle feelHigh demand and active blocks can reduce value
+CondesaCouples who prioritize parks and walkingOutdoor breaks, cafes, daily green loopsDemand and active blocks can reduce value

 Del ValleRoutine-heavy couples staying longerSupermarkets, services, residential orderLess first-trip atmosphere